 Student Leadership and Campus Life for the Century Ahead

 In this interview, we sit down with Marianne Simm, Vice Principal of Students, at Brescia University College to discuss the changes she has seen on the Brescia University College campus and across the higher education landscape.
 Our interview captured Marianne’s perspective on what “leadership” means to Brescia, how academic institutions are adjusting to lifelong learning and new student pathways, and the inherent benefits and challenges of collaboration with the industry and other institutions.

-Inside Today's Food Science and Nutrition Labs
+Inside Today’s Food Science Labs and Classrooms

 In this interview, we talk with Dr. Colleen O’Connor, associate professor and undergraduate coordinator for nutrition and dietetics in the School of Food & Nutritional Sciences at Brescia University College in London, Ontario, to discuss her experience with food science education and research over the years.
 Our interview captured Dr. O’Connor’s perspective on key themes like the shift to active learning, the importance of industry engagement and interdisciplinary collaboration in today’s educational landscape, and the value of current trends such as “science on display” that are prominent in the new Academic Pavilion.

 Part 1 of our interview with Houston Community College’s (HCC) Dr. Phillip Nicotera, President of the Coleman College for Health Sciences and Jeff Gricar, Dean of Health Sciences focuses the importance that post-secondary experiences play in helping prepare students for future jobs.
 The interview highlights some of the strategies that HCC is using to reach out to students, prepare them for the working world, and assure they have great educational experiences.